dedis/popstellar/docs/README.md

 Creating a pull request (PR) can only be done with on the [GitHub website](https://github.com/dedis/student_21_pop/pulls) by navigating on "Pull requests".
 Click on the big green button titled "New pull request" and choose the receiving branch (generally `master`) as well as the branch you want to merge into the latter (e.g. `work-be2-scala-raulinn-test`).
 Click on "Create pull request".

 You can then set a title and description to your PR as well as set a label (e.g. `be2-scala`), an assignee (the person responsible for the code), a project (if any) and ask for a specific reviewer using the right side bar.
 Click on "Create pull request"

+---

+### Other useful commands

+- `git cherry-pick` : apply the changes introduced by some existing commits
+- `git rebase` : reapply commits on top of another base tip